58th Battalion

 Do you know more?
 You can share your personal stories and photos on the ANZAC Centenary website.

-Francis William Whiting was born in Ballarat and enlisted from Ballarat North as a pastrycook on 12th July 1915.
-He was 21 years old and single.
-He joined the 8th Infantry Battalion, with Regimental No.4623.
-He was transferred to 58th Infantry Battalion and promoted to Corporal.
-His citation read..."
-This NCO rendered most valuable assistance in doing patrol work in front of the advance, locating and capturing enemy machine gun posts.
-His skillful leadership set a very high standard.."
-On 29th of September 1918 he was killed in action near St Quentin Canal, and is buried in Bellicourt British Cemetery, Aisne, France.
+Francis William Whiting MM (SN 4623) was born in Ballarat where he enlisted on 17th July 1915.
+He was 21 years old, single, a pastry cook.
+He joined the 8th Infantry Battalion and embarked in January 1916 aboard the Themistocles.
+On arrival in Egypt, he was transferred to the 58th Infantry Battalion and promoted to Corporal.
+He reached France in June, where he was wounded, and evacuated to hospital in England.
+He did not return to France until May 1917.
+In August 1918 his gallantry earned him a Military Medal when he ‘rendered most valuable assistance in doing patrol work in front of the advance, locating and capturing enemy machine gun posts.
+His skilful leadership set a very high standard.’
+On September 29th 1918 he was killed in action near St Quentin Canal, and is buried in Bellicourt British Cemetery, Aisne, France.